vitaliy-art/tarantoolscript/README.md

 Work in progress...

 # Usage
-You can find usage examples in [this project](https://github.com/vitaliy-art/tarantoolscript-samples).
+For now you can find usage examples in [this project](https://github.com/vitaliy-art/tarantoolscript-samples).